Florence Welch

-Florence Leontine Mary Welch (born 28 August 1986) is an English singer and the lead vocalist and primary songwriter of the indie rock band Florence and the Machine.
+Florence Leontine Mary Welch (born 28 August 1986) is an English singer and songwriter.
+She is the lead vocalist and primary songwriter of the indie rock band Florence and the Machine.
 The band's debut studio album, Lungs (2009), topped the UK Albums Chart and won the Brit Award for Best British Album.
-Their next four albums also achieved chart success.
+Their next five albums also achieved chart success.
 In 2018, Welch released a book titled Useless Magic, a collection of lyrics and poems written by her, along with illustrations.